Arrow algebras: Implicative algebras

 If $A = (A, \cleq, \to)$ is an implicative structure and $I$ is a set, then we can give $A^I$, the set of functions from $I$ to $A$, an implicative structure by choosing the pointwise ordering and implication.
 If $S$ is a separator on $A$, then we can define two separators on $A^I$:

 Clearly, $S^I \subseteq S_I$, since separators are upwards closed.
-For our purposes, the second separator $S^I$ is the relevant one.
+For our purposes, the first separator $S_I$ plays no role, while the second separator $S^I$ will be the relevant one.
 Indeed, this is the one which is used in the following fundamental result about implicative algebras.

 \begin{theo}{imptripos} {\rm (Implicative tripos)} Let $A = (A, \cleq, \to, S)$ be an implicative algebra.
 If to each set $I$ we assign the preHeyting algebra $PI = (A^I, \vdash_{S^I})$, while to each function $f: J \to I$ we assign the mapping $PI \to PJ$ sending a function $\varphi: I \to A$ to the composition $\varphi \circ f: J \to A$, then $P$ is a functor $P: {\bf Set}^{\rm op} \to {\bf preHeyt}$.
 Indeed, $P$ is a tripos whose generic element is the identity function $1_A: A \to A \in PA$. \end{theo} \begin{proof} See \cite[Theorem 4.11]{miquel20}.
 We will prove a more general statement in \reftheo{arrowtripos} below. \end{proof}